Channel partner uses ChatGPT to become a best-selling author in 24 hours

 "And I went to have a look and it had just hit number one bestseller for business books,” Beaugeard said.

-He said that his long-term personal experience with AI, as well as his 43 years of coding experience, helped him with prompt engineering for the book, but he acknowledged that ChatGPT wrote approximately 70-80 percent of the book.
+He said that his long-term personal experience with AI, as well as his 43 years of coding experience, helped him create the prompts, but acknowledged that ChatGPT wrote approximately 70-80 percent of the book.

-Beaugeard has been transparent about the assistance of ChatGPT in writing this book.
+Beaugeard has been transparent about the assistance of ChatGPT in writing the book.

 On page one he states: “the basis for this book was written by ChatGPT and I've expanded the initial 4000 words with images, diagrams and real world examples.”

-He also acknowledged that ChatGPT can fall short when considering licensing and legislative risks, as well as the importance of protecting customer information, as ChatGPT “can’t do everything,” and does sometimes generate inaccurate information.
+He also acknowledged that ChatGPT can fall short when considering licensing and legislative risks, as well as the importance of protecting customer information, as ChatGPT “can’t do everything,” and sometimes generates inaccurate information.

-Beaugeard said his team has used ChatGPT within TribeTech, including using it to document code, idea generation, assist in creating a user guide for the company’s business automation software and also in the design of an AI helpdesk.
+Beaugeard said his team has used ChatGPT within TribeTech, including to document code and for idea generation, assisting in the creation of a user guide for the company’s business automation software, and in the design of an AI helpdesk.

 He said the book in now physically available to buy in the US at Barnes and Noble.